Listed buildings in Cronton

 Cronton is a civil parish in Knowsley, Merseyside, England.
-It contains eight buildings that are recorded in the National Heritage List for England as designated listed buildings, all of which are listed at Grade II.
-This grade is the lowest of the three gradings given to listed buildings and is applied to "buildings of national importance and special interest".
-The parish includes the village of Cronton, and is otherwise rural.
+It contains eight buildings recorded in the National Heritage List for England as designated listed buildings, all listed at Grade II.
+This grade is the lowest of the three steps given to listed buildings and is applied to "buildings of national importance and special interest".
+The parish includes the village of Cronton and is otherwise rural.
 Apart from a medieval cross base and a set of stocks, the listed buildings are all houses and associated structures.